driessenslucas/researchproject/README.md

 4. Does the simulation have any useful contributions?
 In terms of training time or performance?

-5. How can I transfer my trained model to my physical RC car? (sim2real) How do you need to adjust the agent, environment and model for it to work in the real world?
+5. How can the trained model be transfered to the real RC car? (sim2real) How do you need to adjust the agent and the environment for it to translate to the real world?

 6. How can Real-time learning be implemented?

-7. Extra: How can I make the car drive through an unknown maze?
+7. Extra: Can the car navigate through an unknown maze?

 ## Table of Contents